navi39/Selenium-Mocha-Test-Environment/README.md

 # Overview:
 Structured test automation environment aimed to test UI testing.
-In this example, it is used to test Evernote application, but with minimal modifications, it could be used as a starting point for test automation of any other web application.
+In this example, it is used to test Evernote application, but with minimal modifications, it could be used as a starting point for test automation of any other web application.<br />
+The project is structured according to POM (Page Object Model) pattern.<br />
-<br />Tech stack:
+Tech stack:
 - Node.js
 - Mochajs
-- Selenium Webdriver<br />The project is structured according to POM (Page Object Model) pattern
+- Selenium Webdriver<br />

 # Project setup:
 - Install Node.js